spiroszermalias/reva/README.md

 * Watch your request history, info and state

 ## Mumbo jumbo
-For the more tech savvy out there, you may be instrested in the following technical notes to keep in mind in case you need to extend or tweak the codebase.
+For the more tech savvy out there, you may be interested in the following technical notes to keep in mind in case you need to extend or tweak the codebase.
 For more, access the documentation [here](https://www.spiroszermalias.com/reva_docs/).

 ###### Project structure